ibm-cloud-docs/databases-for-elasticsearch/learn-es-plat.md

 {{site.data.keyword.attribute-definition-list}}

-# {{site.data.keyword.databases-for-elasticsearch_full}} Plans
+# Plans
 {: #elastic-offerings}

 {{site.data.keyword.databases-for}} offers two Elasticsearch services: {{site.data.keyword.databases-for-elasticsearch}} Enterprise and {{site.data.keyword.databases-for-elasticsearch}} Platinum.
 Both plans provide you with a fully managed and scalable Elasticsearch service, allowing you to focus on your applications and data rather than the underlying infrastructure. {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan deploys the Basic version of Elasticsearch. {{site.data.keyword.databases-for-elasticsearch}} Platinum Plan deploys the Platinum version of Elasticsearch.

 Our strategic partnership with [Elastic](https://www.elastic.co/about/){: external} since January 2023 means that we are able to offer more and richer functionality, as well as world-class levels of support.

 {{site.data.keyword.databases-for-elasticsearch}} Enterprise Plan does not deploy Elasticsearch Enterprise version.
 {: note}

 All {{site.data.keyword.databases-for-elasticsearch}} clusters on any plan can make full use of other Elastic Stack components such as [Kibana](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started#kibana), [Logstash](https://www.elastic.co/logstash/){: external}, and [Beats](https://www.elastic.co/beats/){: external}.